Ares-Developers/Ares-docs/new/droppod.rst

 given here for reference.

 :tagdef:`[General]DropPodTypes=list of InfantryTypes`
-  The types to randomly chose from when spawing units for the Drop Pod super weapon.
+  The types to randomly choose from when spawning units for the Drop Pod super weapon.
 Each type has an equal chance of being selected.
 You can add types more than once.
 Only infantry is supported.
 Defaults to :value:`none`, :game:`Firestorm` uses an equivalent :value:`E1,E2`.